 tools/kolla-ansible -i ansible/inventory/multinode bootstrap-servers

-Basic setup tasks will be performed on the nodes to be deployed, such as installing required packages and Docker.bootstrap-servers
+Performs basic preparation on the nodes to be deployed, such as installing necessary packages and Docker.bootstrap-servers

 tools/kolla-ansible -i ansible/inventory/multinode prechecks